-Risks that children faced can be divided into physical accidents, health-related risks, economic threats, social risks, and gender-related problems.
+Risks that children faced can be divided into five categories: physical accidents, health-related risks, economic threats, social risks and gender-related problems.
 Unlike benefits, risks were not mentioned by all the children in the study.
 Most of the risks that were mentioned are specific to the type of work performed, and they tend to be physical.

-Physical risks of accidents were the most frequently mentioned.
-Many children, mostly girls but also some younger boys in all the sites, who were working in household chores, whether for their families or for others, mentioned the risk of burning their hands or cutting their fingers while cooking.
-Some children in the urban sites mentioned electric shocks while using stoves (mentioned by younger girls and boys and older girls) and working on electrical systems of cars (cited by older boys who work in garages).
+The risk of accident was the most frequently mentioned.
+Many children, mostly girls but also some younger boys in all the sites, who were doing household chores, whether for their families or for others, mentioned the risk of burning their hands or cutting their fingers while cooking.
+Some children in the urban sites mentioned electric shocks while using stoves (mentioned by younger girls and boys and older girls) and working on electrical systems of cars (cited by older boys who worked in garages).

-The next most important group of risks mentioned by many children are health-related.
-The risk of headaches and backaches was mentioned in the rural site by many children engaged in agricultural work (including unpaid work for the family) and in waged work that is tiring and exposes them to the sun for long hours; such risks were also cited by boys and girls involved in petty trade in open-air markets, and by boys involved in portering.
+The next most important group of risks mentioned by many children is health-related.
+The risk of headaches and backaches was mentioned in the rural site by many children engaged in agricultural work (including unpaid work for the family) and in waged work that was tiring and exposeed them to the sun for long hours; such risks were also cited by boys and girls involved in petty trade in open-air markets, and by boys involved in portering.

 Another important category includes risks related to the workplace.
-Dangerous machines were mentioned by children working in wood workshops in Addis Ababa, but others who were engaged in similar activity in the other urban site did not mention this.
-Exposure to harmful chemicals was another risk mentioned by children working in flower farms.
+Dangerous machines were mentioned by children working in wood workshops in Addis Ababa, but others engaged in similar activity in the other urban site did not mention this.
+Exposure to harmful chemicals was another risk mentioned by children working at flower farms.
 Car accidents were mentioned, especially in the two urban sites.
-These were often mentioned by children who work as taxi assistants and those who move around as ambulant petty traders, or still others who work by the roadside as shoe shiners and traders.
+These were often raised by children who worked as taxi assistants and those who moved around as ambulant petty traders, or still others who worked by the roadside as shoe-shiners and traders.

 Some children also mentioned economic and financial risks.
-Children who generate income from petty trade mentioned theft and cheating (often by older children).
-Others involved in wage or other paid activities, especially those engaged in agriculture, mentioned employers' refusal to pay, or delays in payment, or failure to pay the full agreed sum.
+Children who generated income from petty trade mentioned theft and cheating (often by older children).
+Others involved in wage or other paid activities, especially those engaged in agriculture, mentioned employers' refusal to pay, delays in payment, or failure to pay the full agreed sum.

 There were also social and gender-based risks.
 These included punishments, curses, insults, intimidation and reprimands, which were mentioned by some younger girls and boys and older girls.
 These mostly resulted from failing to perform tasks satisfactorily.
 Girls working as maids mentioned the risk of rape.
-Gender discrimination by employers was mentioned by younger girls in the rural site.
-This included their preference for hiring boys in the first place and not paying equal sums for similar work.
-Some girls in the rural site also mentioned being frightened by boys on the way to engage in waged work.
+Gender discrimination by employers was raised by younger girls in the rural site.
+This included their preference for hiring boys in the first place and not paying equal sums to girls for similar work.
+Some girls in the rural site also mentioned being frightened by boys on the way to their workplaces.